MyCryptoHQ/knowledge-base-content/developers/adding-support-for-web3-wallet.md

 It's easy to make that happen, just [open a pull request](https://github.com/MyCryptoHQ/MyCrypto) with the following changes:

+1. Add a new unique `WalletId` to [`src/types/walletId.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/types/walletId.ts).
+2. Add a new entry to [`src/config/wallets.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/config/wallets.ts) using the `WalletId`.
+Make sure to include a logo (`.svg`) for your project in [`src/assets/images/wallets`](https://github.com/MyCryptoHQ/MyCrypto/tree/master/src/assets/images/wallets) and reference it in the entry.
+3. Add a translation entry in [`src/translations/lang/en.json`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/translations/lang/en.json) for the `lid` value provided in step 2.
+4. In the `getWeb3Config` function in [`src/utils/web3.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/utils/web3.ts), add a line to detect your wallet type from the Web3 provider, and return the wallet configuration added in step 2.
+5. In `WALLET_STEPS` in [`src/components/SignTransactionWallets/index.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/components/SignTransactionWallets/index.ts), add a new line for your `WalletId` and use the default `SignTransactionWeb3` component.
-1. Add your logo to `common/assets/images/wallets/{provider}.svg`
+6. Add a new entry for your `WalletId` to `WalletFactory` in [`src/services/WalletService/walletService.ts`](https://github.com/MyCryptoHQ/MyCrypto/blob/master/src/services/WalletService/walletService.ts).

-   - Must be an SVG, must be #000 black, should be roughly square in shape.

-2. Add the name of your provider to `common/translations/lang/en.json` as `X_{PROVIDER}`.

-   - If you go by a different name in other languages, you can also add it to other language configs.

-3. Add the logo and names to the configuration in `common/utils/web3.ts`'s `WEB3_CONFIGS` object.
-   - The key of the `WEB3_CONFIGS` object should be the value of `web3.currentProvider.constructor.name`.
-You **must** ensure that this string is consistent, and not uglified as a part of your build.
-This has become the standard way of identifying providers, though we're open to better techniques as they come along.

-An example of this process can be found [here](https://github.com/MyCryptoHQ/MyCrypto/pull/2129).

 ## Suggesting Your Provider

-If you'd like for us to suggest your web3 provider during wallet creation or web3 unlock as an alternative, please reach out to press@mycrypto.com.
+If you'd like for us to suggest your Web3 provider during wallet creation or Web3 unlock as an alternative, please reach out to press@mycrypto.com.